 Vegan Finger Foods: Interview with co-author Tamasin Noyes

 Tamasin Noyes is one of my favorite online people.
-She's the writer behind the very cool blog, Vegan Appetite, and she's is a fabulous part of GoodVeg Magazine.
-Her recipes are always fun, simple, and insanely tasty.
+She's the writer behind the very cool blog, Vegan Appetite, and her recipes are always fun, simple, and insanely tasty.
 So when I learned that she and fellow vegan author Celine Steen had another cookbook out, I just had to catch up with her.
 This book, Vegan Finger Foods, is all about food that's fun and satisfying after just taking a few bites.
 Her warm, engaging, joyous personality just shines through in both her recipes and this interview.
 Enjoy!

 Do you think there’s still a perception that vegan food can’t be “fun” food?
 How does this book work to dispel that image?